varnish/Varnish-Book/varnish_book.rst

    The ban-list contains:

    - ID of the ban,
-   - timestamp when the ban entered the ban list,
+   - timestamp when the ban entered the ban-list,
    - counter of objects that have matched the ban expression,
    - a ``C`` flag for *completed* that indicates whether a ban is invalid because it is duplicated,
    - the ban expression.